 continues the tradition to close out the 2022-23 season by naming the

 top player in each state.
 Selections are based on team success and

 individual excellence in addition to local and state accolades.

-is the 2022-23 MaxPreps Colorado High School Basketball Player of the Year.
-The 6-foot-2 senior guard led the Angels to a 26-2 record and a the Class 6A state championship.
+is the 2022-23 MaxPreps Michigan High School Basketball Player of the Year.
+The 6-foot-2 sophomore guard led the Technicians to a 27-1 record and the school's first Division 1 state championship.

 Each state's MaxPreps Player of the Year will be considered for

 inclusion in the MaxPreps All-America Team, which will be released in

 April.
 Past selections include 2023 NBA All-Stars Bam Adebayo (2016),

 Jaylen Brown (2015), DeMar DeRozan (2008), Kevin Durant (2006), Anthony